 Usually not, although if you're in any doubt your bank has offered you the correct amount call it to ask.
 Our understanding your offer letter leaflet will show you what to look for.

 An example of this may be if your lender made you an offer including something called comparative redress.

 A few lenders, including Barclays, Lloyds and NatWest, have been using this system since late 2012, and it may have meant they underpaid you, often wiping a third off your refund.

 It's used when your bank decided it shouldn't have sold you one type of PPI, but another was more suitable.
 It'll offer you the difference between what you actually paid and what you would have paid, if you'd been sold, in the bank's opinion, the correct product.

 It could mean you've been swindled by £100s so read the Comparative Redress section below for more info on how to challenge the decision if it's happened to you.

 I've received two payments, is the interest paid separately?

 We think some lenders split payments into two parts, eg, when your account's still open and needs restructuring, the interest can be paid separately.
 If you're not sure what you've received and why, contact your bank to ask.

-We haven't heard of this happening, and neither has the Ombudsman - so ask for the full reason for the change, and complain to the Ombudsman if you aren't happy.
+We haven't heard of this happening, and neither has the Financial Ombudsman Service - so ask for the full reason for the change, and complain to the Ombudsman if you aren't happy.